 The Derivative Actions.
 Beginning in February 2011, several shareholder derivative complaints were filed in the Superior Court of California for the County of Los Angeles and in the U.S. District Court for the Central District of California against all of the Company's directors and certain of its officers.
 The complaints in the shareholder derivative actions allege breaches of fiduciary duties by the defendants and other violations of law.
 In general, the complaints allege that the defendants caused or allowed for the dissemination of materially false and misleading statements regarding its business and prospects for AFREZZA, thereby artificially inflating the price of its common stock.
 The Superior Court of California for the County of Los Angeles consolidated the actions pending before it.
 The consolidated state derivative actions are referred to as the State Derivative Action.
 The U.S. District Court for the Central District of California has also consolidated the derivative actions pending before it.
-The consolidated the derivative actions are referred to as the State Derivative actions are referred to as the Federal Derivative Action.
+The consolidated federal derivative actions are referred to as the Federal Derivative Action.
 The State Derivative Action and the Federal Derivative Action are collectively referred to as the Derivative Actions.